-Students must enter the building upon arrival to school, whether they walk or take the bus.
+Students must enter the building upon arrival to school, whether they drive, are dropped off, walk or take the bus.
 Loitering around the building is not permitted.
-All students should enter the building through the designated grade level doors.
+All students should enter the building through the main doors or bus entrance.
 Students will be considered truant if they leave school grounds without permission after they arrive.

-Due to supervisory schedules, students who do not ride the bus shall arrive at school no earlier than 7:25 a.m.
+Due to supervisory schedules, students who do not ride the bus shall arrive at school no earlier than 7:00am.
 Upon arrival students will be directed to the entrances.

-Students' hours are 7:40 am - 2:20 pm.
-Students MUST be picked up by 2:35 p.m. unless involved in a faculty- supervised activity.
+Students' hours are 7:30am-2:10pm.
+Students MUST be picked up by 2:25pm unless involved in a faculty- supervised activity.
 Students involved in special activities after school, are to remain in their assigned areas.
-Students not picked up by 2:35 p.m. could be outside and may not be supervised.
+Students not picked up by 2:25pm. could be outside and may not be supervised.